kambadur/sky130RTLDesignAndSynthesisWorkshop/README.md

 ![](assets/blocking_caveat_synth_nolatches.png)
 This is a way of controlling the synthesis and debugging your design.

+# Day 5 - Verilog: if, case, for loop and for generate
+## Procedural if statement
+if statement is equivalent to using a continuous assignment with a conditional operator,
+    assign out = (condition) ? a : b;

+However, the procedural if provides new ways to make mistakes.

+    always @(*) begin
+    if (condition) begin
+        out = x;
+    end
+    else begin
+        out = y;
+    end
+end
+This circuit is combinational only if 'out' is always assigned.
+Otherwise it leads to inferred latches in the design[11].

+## Procedural case statement

 # 6. Bibliography
 [1] Icarus Verilog:     http://iverilog.icarus.com/